-A post-graduate certificate option is available in all majors for nurses with a previous master's degree in another nursing specialty.
+A post-graduate certificate option is available in all majors for nurses with a previous master's or doctorate degree in another nursing specialty.

-The amount of coursework required for the post-master's CNS Certificate is based on transcript review and the Texas Board of Nursing (BON) requirements for CNS-Advanced Practice Nurse recognition.
+The amount of coursework required for the post-graduate FNP and CNS certificates are based on transcript review and the Texas Board of Nursing (BON) requirements for FNP and CNS-Advanced Practice Nurse recognition.